cosmos/cosmos-sdk/UPGRADING.md

 That package containing proto v2 generated code, but the SDK now uses [buf generated go SDK instead](https://buf.build/docs/bsr/generated-sdks/go).
 If you were depending on `cosmossdk.io/api/tendermint`, please use the buf generated go SDK instead, or ask CometBFT host the generated proto v2 code.

-The `codectypes.Any` has move to `github.com/cosmos/gogoproto/types/any`.
+The `codectypes.Any` has moved to `github.com/cosmos/gogoproto/types/any`.
 Module developers can update the `buf.gen.gogo.yaml` configuration files by adjusting the corresponding `opt` option to `Mgoogle/protobuf/any.proto=github.com/cosmos/gogoproto/types/any` for directly mapping the`Any` type to its new location.
 This change is optional as `codectypes.Any` is aliased to `gogoproto.Any` in the SDK.

 ### Modules